 Determining the Forex market trend is very important for successful trading.
 Indicators help traders determine the price direction of the market.

-One of the most commonly used indicators is the Moving Average.
+One of the most commonly used indicators available on Metatrader 4 and Metatrader 5 is the Moving Average.

 - Indicators and Their Purposes

 - Types of Moving Averages

 - Trading with one MA